na-na-hi/renget/archive/mmaib.md

 aa: Auroia visits the landmass
 aa: Nijongis visits, Rojoris visits
 85: All 4 visit together, form The Celestium.
-150: Covernius and Auroia sire the first inhabitants of Aurorai: the auroras and the lesser deities (including Omega and Irys)
+144: Covernius and Auroia sire the first inhabitants of Aurorai: the auroras and the lesser deities (including Omega and Irys)
 200: Covernius sires the mortals from different lands and women
 350: Argument between Covernius and Auroia ensues after Auroia found out about the former's dalliances, they split off.
 400: Split between Covernius and Auroia ends, all of Covernius' children agreed to be housed in Aurorai
+512: The earliest mortals arrive in Aurorai.
 865: Mortals and The Celestium meet on the central lake of Aurorai to seal a covenant.
 866: The newly-settled mortals fan out for places to settle.
 1000: End of the Celes years, new era designated as Holomini